mdn/translated-content-de/files/de/web/api/writablestreamdefaultwriter/writablestreamdefaultwriter/index.md

         console.log("Chunk error:", err);
       });
   });
-  // Rufen Sie ready erneut auf, um sicherzustellen, dass alle Chunks geschrieben werden,
+  // Call ready again to ensure that all chunks are written
-  // bevor der Writer geschlossen wird. defaultWriter.ready
+  //   before closing the writer. defaultWriter.ready
     .then(() => {
       defaultWriter.close();